adamolnar/Portfolio_5_Cherry_Leaves_Mildew/README.md

 - `app_pages/`: Contains different pages of the web application.
 - `input/`: Input data and resources.
 - `jupyter_notebooks/`: Jupyter notebooks for data exploration and model development.
+- `outputs/`: Generates files as part of its operation, such as reports, logs, or data exports
 - `src/`: Python source code for the project.
 - `static/`: Contains static assets like images and stylesheets.
 - `app.py`: Main application script.